Azure/azure-databricks-operator/docs/resources.md

 - Determine the name of the pod running your operator: `kubectl get pods -n azure-databricks-operator-system`
 - Port forward localhost:8080 to your pod: `kubectl port-forward -n azure-databricks-operator-system pod/azure-databricks-operator-controller-manager-<id> 8080:8080`
 - Open another terminal and curl request the metric endpoint: `curl localhost:8080/metrics`

+### How to access metrics via Grafana
+- A Grafana dashboard compatible `configmap` is provided for use via `config/prometheus/grafana-dashboard-configmap.yaml`
+- If Prometheus-Operator is being used ensure the configmap is modified to be deployed in the same namespace
+- If you are not using Grafana/Prometheus-Operator, then the json can be extracted and imported manually
+- The dashboard provides you general metrics regarding the health of your operator (upstream databricks call success/failure rates and general health of the operator)

 ### Counter metrics